 The world of work is changing.
-As many as one in five workers now make up the “gig economy” of contingent and freelance work, and increasing numbers of employees are working remotely, either part or full time.
-Many of these workers rely on multiple technologies to stay connected to their employers, clients, and collaborators.
-Workplace technology is also changing, with live video, artificial intelligence (AI) and virtual reality (VR) now entering the workplace.
+Increasing numbers of employees are working remotely, and they rely on multiple technologies to stay connected to their employers, clients, and collaborators.
+Workplace technology is also changing, with virtual meetings, artificial intelligence (AI) and extended reality (XR) rising rapidly into mainstream use.
 But where do people with disabilities fit into these trends?
-With the help of some of our partners, PEAT has developed several resources that start conversations around what we can expect to see in the coming years when it comes to the future of work.
+The following resources explore the potential of technology to break barriers in the workplace, and how employers, developers, designers, and others can help build a future of work that is born accessible.